-This section contains the procedure for determining the basic empty weight and moment of the AA-5A airplane.
+This section contains the procedure for determining the basic empty weight and moment of the AA-5B airplane.
 Sample forms and the corresponding procedure for their use are provided to enable a rapid calculation of the weight and moment for various operations.
-A list of most commonly installed equipment for the AA-5A airplane is also provided.
+A list of most commonly installed equipment for the AA-5B airplane is also provided.

-It should be remembered that specific information on weight, arm, moment and installed equipment for an individual airplane can only be found in the appropriate weight and balance records carried in that airplane.
+It should be remembered that specific information on weight, arm, moment and installed equipment for this airplane can only be found in the appropriate weight and balance records carried in the airplane.